oscer07/toolskit/README.md

 1. Navigate to the **[Releases](../../releases)** page.
-2. Download the latest `ToolKit-Release-v0.1-beta.zip` or `.tar.gz`.
+2. Download the latest `ToolKit-Release-v0.1-beta.exe`.
-3. Extract the archive to your preferred directory.
 4. Run `ToolKit.exe`.

 ### Adding Your First Tool